Bricks, so jagged and rough

 From your most gracious Lord.

-Resilience is predominantly aimed at Muslim Youth facing hardships, urging them to turn these hardships into something that is of bene t, instead of harm.
+Resilience is predominantly aimed at Muslim Youth facing hardships, urging them to turn these hardships into something that is of benefit, instead of harm.
 Youth is a critical time for building the foundations of life and as we all know, foundations can be built by ‘bricks’, which carry a symbolic meaning in this poem.